The Baby Sleep Advice All Parents Need

 SNOO Smart Sleeper: The award-winning responsive SNOO cot uses gentle rocking, a safe swaddle, and white noise to boost baby’s sleep for all naps and nights.
 Its quick response time often calms upset babies in under a minute and SNOO can add 1 to 2 hours of sleep per night.

 Sleepea Baby Swaddle: Another award-winner, the 5-second baby swaddle has special inner arm bands and leg flap to keep even little Houdinis bundled safely all night.
-The swaddle also features extra-quiet Velcro, a double-zipper, breathable mesh to reduce overheating, and Sleepea converts to an arms-out swaddle when needed.
+The swaddle also features extra-quiet adjustable fastener, a double-zipper, breathable mesh to reduce overheating, and Sleepea converts to an arms-out swaddle when needed.

 SNOObear: It is a white noise machine, a lovey, and a fun puppet—perfect for babies and toddlers!
 SNOObear not only gives Baby the same unique white noise sounds as SNOO, it is responsive as well.
 That means, after the sound turns off, SNOObear continues to monitor your baby and automatically turns back on if your baby cries.